ramirez-alberto/web_notes/angular.md

     ng g component home --skip-tests or ng g component dir/not-found --skip-tests Creating Angular Modules with routes
-    ng g module owner --routing=true --module app.module Create a new services>
+    ng g module owner --routing=true --module app.module ng generate module app-routing --flat --module=app -> --flat puts the file in src/app instead of its own directory and --module tell to register it in the imports array of the AppModule Create a new services>
     ng g service shared/services/environment-url --skip-tests Create a new shared module